lixiaopang221/2m_re1/readme.md

 ### This is an implementation of the paper Cross-Modality Deep Feature Learning for Brain Tumor Segmentation published on Pattern Recognition.
-The "2m_re1" program is for BraTS 2018 and the "2m_re17" program is for BraTS 2017.
+The "2m_re1" program is for BraTS 2018.
 ### Environment
 ---
 python(Tested on 3.6)